-To find out exactly how sleep affects the human heart, a recent study published in the American Heart Association’s journal, Circulation, examined the relationship between healthy sleep patterns and heart failure in more than 400,000 participants over an average of 10 years.
+To find out exactly how sleep affects the human heart, a study published in the American Heart Association’s journal, Circulation, examined the relationship between healthy sleep patterns and heart failure in more than 400,000 participants over an average of 10 years.
 The scientists identified certain factors to measure healthy sleep quality, including sleep duration, insomnia, snoring, bedtime and whether or not one unintentionally dozes off during the day.

 Participants with the healthiest sleep scores based on the above criteria had a 42% reduction in the risk of heart failure compared to people with unhealthy sleep patterns.
 Incidents of heart failure were also lower for early risers, people who slept 7–9 hours each day, people without frequent insomnia, and those who reported experiencing no daytime sleepiness.

 “Our findings highlight the importance of improving overall sleep patterns to help prevent heart failure,” said Dr. Lu Qi, a study co-author, professor of epidemiology and director of the Obesity Research Center at Tulane University in New Orleans.